 The bottle is as compelling as the oil: tall, thin, housed in its own box.
 It makes a stunning gift.

-The latest harvest, from fall 2012, is a big, bold oil.
-The aroma hits you as soon as you open the bottle with notes of freshly cut grass and green banana.
-The flavor is bitter in front and intensely peppery in the finish, with a nice grassiness.
+The latest harvest, from fall 2013, is a big, bold oil.
+The aroma hits you as soon as you open the bottle with notes of freshly cut grass, artichoke, and green banana.
+The flavor reminds me of bitter greens, like arugula, with a quick peppery tickle in the throat.